-Firms that identify gaps in their compliance with our rules should act immediately,
+Firms that identify gaps in their compliance with our rules should act immediately, nutting reduct plane in place to address any charteemings.

 Firms must regularly monitor the outcomes retail customers receive to identify whether they are meeting their obligations under the Consumer Duty.